VESP#15 Zoom Through

 October 19 @ 4:00 pm – 7:30 pm

-4.00pm-5.00pm Family Workshop Session: An opportunity to use a variety of instruments including a ‘sound beam’ and an X-Box controller to control the light and sound in the church, transforming the space.
-Places for this session are free but limited – to register interest please email firstname.lastname@example.org or call 01904 658338.
+4-5pm Families Workshop Session: An opportunity to use a variety of instruments including a ‘sound beam’ and an X-Box controller to control the light and sound in the church, transforming the space.
+Places for this session are free but limited – please email firstname.lastname@example.org to register your interest.

-7.00pm Meet the Artists: An opportunity to learn more about the process of creating the VR experience and sound installation with a short explanation from artist Annabeth Robinson and musician Jez Wells.
+7pm Meet the Artists: An opportunity to learn more about the process of creating the VR experience and sound installation with a short explanation from Annabeth Robinson and Jez Wells.

 Annabeth is a filmmaker and interdisciplinary artist, predominantly working with digital tools and game technology to create interactive artworks and visuals for stage, gallery and screen.
 She if currently a Senior lecturer at Leeds College of Art, teaching across BA(Hons) Animation and MA Creative Practice.
 Her recent work involves collaboration with Devika Rao, dancer in residence at University of Leeds, developing visuals for the dance theater show Ya Devi, which toured India in Summer 2016.
 In the virtual world of Second Life she is known as Angrybeth Shortbread, where her work has been shown internationally including; ISEA Singapore 2008 & Belfast 2009, as part of the Kritical Project, and was commissioned by the Long Now Foundation to recreate Brian Eno’s 77 Million Paintings in Second Life, 2007.
 Her interest in game technology has also involved research into serious games for education, developing Virtual Training Games for School of Earth and Environment, University of Leeds, which has been shortlisted for a Times Higher Education Award 2016.